tencent cloud

 3. In the Create Cluster window, select the cluster type and set the cluster attributes:

-Billing mode: Virtual clusters support the pay-as-you-go, whereas pro clusters support the monthly subscription.
+Billing mode: Professional cluster supports monthly subscription mode.
 For more details, see Billing Overview.

 Region: Select a region closest to your business.
 Cloud products in different regions cannot communicate over the private network.
 The choice cannot be changed after purchase.
 Choose with caution.
 For example, cloud servers in the Guangzhou region cannot access clusters in the Shanghai region over the private network.
 For cross-region private network communication, see Peering Connection.